NotAnyMike/uber/README.md

 * Security: Some times people say that taking Uber is more secure, but lately with the uber pool I have seen some ubers which are not as secure, anyway there are more bad cab drivers than uber drivers (I would say)
 * Fast in case of emergency: The dynamic rate allows to have always an uber free, and in case of rush hour taking a cab can take 3 or 2 times longer than a uber, but it would also be cheaper
 * The diversity of cars, taxis are much more limited with the type of cars they have.
-* The dynamic rate in taxis works different, they have overcharge fixed tarifs.
+* The dynamic rate in taxis works different, they have overcharge fixed tarifs (this is included in the price).
 * The uncertanty about the price of the taxi service: how to model the uncertanty in the decision rule
 * The uncertanty about wheather or not the taxi driver will take the service: The problem here is how to avoid asking the same driver over and over and how to assign the driver to a customer no matter what.
+(Although this is not completetly true given that now the taxis using apps cannot reject the passanger)
 * The knowledge of where does the customer is going: How to model this.

 ### TODO: